Noah Willumsen, Director

 In 1952 Brecht and Weigel leased the estate of the "Eiserne Villa", built in 1910/11 in the idyllic lakeside spa of Buckow and located about 45 minutes by car east of Berlin in the Märkische Schweiz.
 Here Brecht wrote the Buckower Elegien and conferred with many of his friends and co-workers from the Berliner Ensemble.
 Weigel continued to use the residence until her death.
 Since 1977 part of the grounds and one of the houses opened to the public as a museum devoted to Brecht and Weigel.

-Arbeitsstelle Bertolt Brecht (ABB)
+Arbeitsstelle Bertolt Brecht (Karlsruhe)

 Denmark